 What to See in Derry

 You may be surprised by just how many things there are to do and see in Derry, most of which are steeped in the city’s troubled past.

 A unique thing about the city is that it was a completely walled city and these walls still stand today.
 They were built between 1613-1618 to protect against settlers.

-One of the most memorable things about Derry are the murals.
-Derry is known for “the troubles”, or, conflict between Nationalist and Unionist communities.
+One of the most memorable things about Derry is the murals.
+Derry is known for “the troubles”, or, the conflict between Nationalist and Unionist communities.
 Striking murals can be seen around the city.
 The most famous of which is a white wall which reads “you are now entering Free Derry”.

 The others all illustrate some of the incidents that have taken place in Derry including:

 Bloody Sunday which took place in 1972 – During protests, British Soldiers killed 26 Irish Civilians, 14 of which died.